SQam/GEM_Website/styleguide.md

   </nav>
 </header>
 ```
-**The header helps split the web application up into easily distinguishable parts, both in physical location and function.
-In this case, it serves as navigation.
-We would see this at the very top of the page.*

-**This element is not necessary when you are using `<h1>`'s or other heading elements because they already demonstrate that the content serves as the heading.*
+This element is not necessary when you are using `<h1>`'s or other heading elements because they already demonstrate that the content serves as the heading.

 ### Footer
 ```html